julieelarson/SeedBankBias/README.md

 DATA & FILE OVERVIEW
 --------------------

-Filenames and brief description of all data files):
+Filenames and brief description of all data files:
 1. Larson&Suding_SeedbankBias_Rscript.R
 This file contains the R code used to run analyses associated with the accepted manuscript (see citation above)